cloudmesh/cloudmesh-cc/MANUAL.md

 ## Upload a dir that contains workflow yaml and scripts

+Additionally, the user can specify a workflow directory which contains the yaml specification file and the scripts.

 ### Option 1: Upload via `curl`

-A workflow can be uploaded easily with a curl command from the commandline.
-On the commandline execute:
+A workflow can be uploaded easily with a curl command from the command line.
+On the command line execute:

 ```bash
 curl -X 'POST' \